 Here are a few different use cases that demonstrate how KCS — bolstered by the combination of knowledge management and intelligent search — empowers service agents and customers to resolve issues quickly.

-AI-enabled search speeds up ticket resolution
+Use Case 1: AI-enabled search speeds up ticket resolution

 Salesforce uses Coveo’s AI-driven search across its knowledge base when helping customers.
 CRM-embedded Insight Panels, accessed by Salesforce’s agents for roughly 75% of support requests, eliminate the need for manual searches and is a huge time saver.
-Being able to resolve customer issues quickly and with empathy has helped Salesforce achieve its highest-ever CSAT scores.

-Self-driven support frees agents to focus on complex tickets
+Use Case 2: Self-driven support frees agents to focus on complex tickets

 Xero, a cloud accounting platform for small businesses, uses Coveo to empower high-quality customer support.
 About 95% of questions asked at Xero are answered by self-service help content powered by Coveo, deflecting over a million queries from Xero’s support team each month.
 Proactive AI-driven content recommendations help customers find what they’re looking for as they’re searching.